gajus/eslint-plugin-jsdoc/.README/rules/check-examples.md

   not be checked.
-If `matchingFileName` is not set, and this is unset or set to `true`, the `.eslintrc.*` configs will be checked as though the file name were the same as the file containing the example, with any file extension changed to ".md" (and if there is no file extension, "dummy.md" will be used).
+If `matchingFileName` is not set, and this is unset or set to `true`, the `.eslintrc.*` configs will be checked as though the file name were the same as the file containing the example, with any file extension changed to `".md/*.js"` (and if there is no file extension, `"dummy.md/*.js"` will be the result).
 This allows convenient sharing of similar rules with often also context-free Markdown as well as use of `overrides` as described under `matchingFileName`.
 Note that this option (whether set by `matchingFileName` or set manually to `true`) may come at somewhat of a performance penalty as the file's existence is checked by eslint.
 * `baseConfig` - Set to an object of rules with the same schema as `.eslintrc.*` for defaults.